DevMountain/unit-testing-afternoon/README.md

 ### Instructions

 * Open `cart.js`.
-* Compelete the code for each `method` and `property` to make all the Unit Tests pass.
+* Complete the code for each `method` and `property` to make all the Unit Tests pass.

 ### Solution